 Now my husband wants one too for his shaving supplies and toiletries.
 I’m not sure I have the right fabric in my stash for him, but maybe something plain and manly!

 Skill level – beginner.
 If you’ve never sewn a bag before, this one is perfect for you!
+It comes with a full step-by-step video tutorial perfect for beginners.

 - Outer fabric – 14 x 18 inches.